51Degrees/documentation/src/features/parallelexecution.md

 ability to handle **parallel execution**.
 For example, the PHP process runs in a single-thread, so @flowelements cannot be configured to run in **parallel**.

-# Executing Flow Elements in Parallel
+# Executing flow elements in parallel

 By default, @flowelements are executed sequentially in the order they are added to the @Pipeline.
 However, if the [language supports it](@ref Info_FeatureMatrix),